KaijuML/PARENTing-rl/README.md

 If you wish to make multiple translate in a row (for exemple to find the best performing checkpoint) you can you the `batch_translate.py` helper:

-`python batch_translate --config translate.cfg --dataset wikibio --setname test --bsz 64 --bms 10 --blk 0 --gpu 1`
+`python batch_translate --config translate.cfg --dataset wikibio --setname valid --bsz 64 --bms 10`

-# Evaluation [WIP]
+# Evaluation

 To compute PARENT scores,  you can follow  `parent/README.md` for instructions on how to compute PARENT scores, either in command line or in a notebook for better visualization.
 Note that while working on this project, I used the `parent.py` file at the root of this repo.
 Since then, I have released a stand alone PARENT repository, which I have included in this one.